-Fiscal Yea rs End led Dollar Percentage March 31, March 31, ncrease) (Increase) (In millions, except percentages) 2017 2016 Decrease Decrease Segment operating loss \$ (180.5) \$ (111.3) \$ (69.2) (62.1)% Percentage of segment revenues (73.8)% (44.4)%
+Fiscal Yea rs End led Dollar Percentage

+N March 31, March 31, (Increase) (Increase)

+(In millions, except percentages) 2018 2017 Decrease Decrease

+Segment operating loss \$ (229.1) \$ (180.5) \$ (48.6) (27)%

+Percentage of segment revenues (98)% (74)%

-The \$69.2 million increase in operating loss for our commercial networks segment was driven primarily by a \$51.1 million increase in IR&D expenses (primarily due to an increase in IR&D efforts relating to next-generation satellite payload technologies for our ViaSat-3 class satellites, mobile broadband satellite communication systems and next-generation consumer broadband integrated networking technologies) and lower earnings contributions of \$10.6 million primarily due to lower revenues and lower margins in our mobile broadband satellite communication systems.
-Additionally, support costs increased \$8.5 million compared to the prior year period.
+The \$48.6 million increase in our commercial networks segment operating loss was driven primarily by a \$22.2 million increase in IR&D expenses (primarily due to an increase in IR&D efforts relating to next-generation satellite payload technologies for our ViaSat-3 class satellites and next-generation consumer broadband integrated networking technologies).
+In addition, we experienced lower earnings contributions of \$15.1 million (primarily due to lower margins in our satellite networking development programs products) and an \$11.4 million increase in overall SG&A costs (primarily due to the higher employee-related costs supporting our commercial air growth activities and the ViaSat-2 service launch).